After-Shock/Cloudbox-wiki/Downloading-Cloudbox.md

 ###  1. Create the user account  ###

-We will create the user account `seed`, under the group `seed`.
+We will create the user account `seed` and add it to the `sudo` group.

-Run the following commands line by line (don't just paste it all at once):
+Run the following commands line by line:

 ```bash